-Bancorp performance currently is assessed using two measures that are weighted equally: return on average equity ("ROAE") and growth in earnings per share.
+Bancorp performance currently is assessed using two measures that are weighted equally: return on average equity ("ROAE") and earnings growth.
 For the purposes of the Executive Incentive Plan, ROAE is defined as Bancorp's net income for the fiscal year-end covered under the Executive Incentive Plan, divided by Bancorp's total average equity (as reported in its annual report to shareholders) for that same fiscal year-end.
-"Earnings per share" is defined as fully diluted earnings per share as reported in Bancorp's annual report (or as otherwise reported to shareholders) subject to any adjustment made by the Committee.
+"Earnings growth" is calculated as the percentage growth in Bancorp's fully-diluted earnings per share (as defined in the Executive Incentive Plan), comparing the fiscal year in question with the previous year.
 The Committee establishes specific performance goals relating to each of these measures before the beginning of each fiscal year.